Hawaii court hears case on legality of foreign fishing labor

 The petition was denied by the Hawaii Department of Land and Natural Resources, which issues the permits, and a lower court upheld the ruling before the Supreme Court agreed to hear the case.

-“The issue of whether or not the crew members are lawfully admitted under the terms of the statute is addressed in the conclusions of law,” said Deputy Attorney General William Wynhoff in representing the state.
+“The issue of whether or not the crew members are lawfully admitted under the terms of the statute is addressed in the conclusions of law,” said Deputy Attorney General William Wynhoff in representing Hawaii.

 The federal government “knows these people are here.
 They’re in the United States, in the waters of the United States, and they’re lawfully admitted.
 They can’t come on shore, but they’re on a boat in the United States,” Wynhoff said.
 “Nobody’s making them go away.”